WOSPM/checker/README.md

 ## WOSPM Metrics

-WOSPM metrics are measures which are mostly derived from [Open Source Guides](https://opensource.guide/) to make quantitative assessments about the open sourse projects.
+WOSPM metrics are measures to make quantitative assessments about the open sourse projects if they are contributor friendly or not.
+They are not scientific values which are mostly derived from [Open Source Guides](https://opensource.guide/).

+### Metric Rules

+1. Every metric should check only one simple case
+2. Metrics can be dependent to each other (If there is no README, no need to make any check in README content etc.)
+3. Every metric should have a unique WOSPMXXX number and a unique title (uppercase and snake-case).

+### List of Existing Metrics

+To see the details of the metrics, click the metric title for detailed document.

 | Code        | Title           |
 | ------------- |-------------|